dluzong/TheDailyTail/README.md

 ## Features

+- Sign Up and Log In with your own account with synchronous data
+  - Supports Google quick sign up
+  - Onboarding screens for new users
-- Manage multiple pet profiles (name, breed, age, weight, sex)
+- Manage multiple pet profiles
+  - Add and modify pet name, breed, birthday, weight, sex, etc.
+  - Pet profiles are displayed on user profile for other users to view
-- Daily logs for meals, medications, vaccinations
+- Daily logs
+  - Save frequent pet meals, medications
+  - Add events to calendar for appointments, events, vaccinations, other
+- Dashboard
-- Dashboard with quick pet overview and recent activity
+  - View individual pet information and their recent activity
-- Community board with global feed and organiztion specific feeds
+- Community board
+  - View posts and filter results (to friends, organizations, recents, topics)
+  - Find new users to follow and/or view their profiles
+  - Create/Find new organizations to join

 ## Tech Stack / Tools Used